 Billiards, commonly known as pool, is one of the most popular games of all time.
 It's easy to learn but hard to master, and can win professionals some serious cash.
-What many players, both amateur and professional don't know, however, is the fascinating history that made billiards the smash hit it is today.
+What many players, both amateur and professional don't know, however, is the fascinating history of billiards that made it the smash hit it is today.

 Keep reading for a detailed history of billiards.